ReeceDevenney/README-Gen/README.md

   this is a CLI that prompts users with questions.
 With the answers to those questions it produces a high quality README.

   ## Installation
-  For installation, clone this repository onto your local machine
+  For installation, clone this repository onto your local machine then use npm install in your command line.

   ## Usage
   to use open a terminal and open the READEME-Gen directory.
 From there enter node index and fill out the questions in the terminal.
 The README will be produced in the dist folder